Image

 Testing the Addition of MEDI4736 (Durvalumab) to Chemotherapy Before Surgery for Patients With High-Grade Upper Urinary Tract Cancer

-Exploring new treatment for high-grade upper urinary tract cancer.
+Testing new treatment with chemotherapy before surgery for urinary tract cancer.

 Recruiting